bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalWidth_2YZfyYRY1Aa9bsWGvZEaNq/Documentation.md

-The nominal width of the object.
+The nominal width or diameter of the duct connection.